ndrean/micro_ex/README.md

 4. **No manual copying**: Compiled `*.pb.ex` files are generated once and reused
 5. Build automation: No manual `protoc` commands
 6. Container-ready: Works in both dev and Docker environments

-7. **Higher level of integration**: check the following [blog from Andrea Leopardi](https://andrealeopardi.com/posts/sharing-protobuf-schemas-across-services/) about sharing protobuf across services.
+You can have a higher or more robust level of integration; check the following [blog from Andrea Leopardi](https://andrealeopardi.com/posts/sharing-protobuf-schemas-across-services/) about sharing protobuf across services.
 The author present a higher level vision of sharing protobuf schemas: produce a hex package and rely on the Hex package and the CI pipeline.

 [<img src="https://github.com/ndrean/micro_ex/blob/main/priv/ALeopardi-share-protobuf.png" with="300">](https://andrealeopardi.com/posts/sharing-protobuf-schemas-across-services/)